Louis & Mary Haddad Foundation Scholarship

 - Be a resident of Suffolk, Virginia.

-- Provide documentation of a learning difference (e.g., dyslexia).
+- Provide documentation of a learning difference (e.g., dyslexia, ADHD).
 Documentation can include an IEP, 504 plan, letter from a doctor or clinician, or test results.

 - Plan to enroll in an accredited college, university, or trade school in the fall.